On the Disconnect Between Theory and Practice of Neural Networks: Limits of the NTK Perspective: Connecting Theory and Practice

 \textbf{Exploration-Exploitation Trade-off}\quad The parameter \(\gamma_t\) in \eqref{eq:ucb} controlling the exploration-exploitation trade-off strongly impacts the cumulative regret, making its choice an important problem in practice.
 Recent works prove (near-)optimal regret bounds for the neural bandit setting by choosing \(\gamma_t\) based on the kernel regime \citep{zhou2020neuralUCB,kassraie2022ntkUCB}.
 To approach the kernel regime, the convergence results discussed in \cref{sec:background} require the width of the network \(\nnwidth\) to be polynomial in the depth \(\nndepth\) and number of training data \(\numtraindata=t-1\).
 This poses the question whether the proposed choice of \(\gamma_t\) is useful in practice.
 Here, we consider the NeuralUCB algorithm proposed by \citet{zhou2020neuralUCB}, where the exploration parameter \(\gamma_t = \smash{\tilde{O}}(\operatorname{poly}(\nicefrac{1}{\sqrt{\nnwidth}}, \nndepth, t))\).
 We find that even for shallow NNs (\(\nndepth=3\)), \(\gamma_t\) rapidly grows very large (see \cref{fig:ucb_overexplore}), which by \eqref{eq:ucb} results in essentially no exploitation, only exploration.
 This suggests that for \(\gamma_t\) to achieve a non-vacuous value, \(m\) must be potentially unfeasibly large.

 \textbf{Experiment Setup}\enspace We empirically test whether the assumptions based on the kernel regime in the neural bandit setting result in good performance in practice for realistic architectural choices.
 We use standard contextual bandit benchmark problems, based on UCI classification datasets \citep{zhou2020neuralUCB,zhang2021neuralTS,gupta2022neuralEI} (see \cref{sec:app:exp_details:uncertainty_quantification}).
-We compare (i) a \emph{random} baseline policy and various neural UCB baselines, (ii) the UCB policy with \emph{constant} exploration parameter \(\gamma_t \equiv \gamma \in \{0.01, 0.1, 1, 10\}\) as for simplicity often used in practice, (iii) the UCB policy where \(\gamma_t\) is set via the NTK theory with widths \(\nnwidth \in \{ 100, 1024 \}\) \citep{zhou2020neuralUCB}, and (iv) setting \(\gamma_t \equiv 1\), but leveraging the connection between the (empirical) NTK and the LLA in Bayesian deep learning \citep{immer2021improving} to learn a prior precision hyperparameter via marginal likelihood both \emph{post-hoc} and \emph{online} \citep{immer2021scalable}.\footnote{Computing the evidence in the LLA setting incurs no overhead since the LA itself is an approximation of \emph{both} the posterior \(p(\vtheta \mid \D_t)\) \emph{and} the marginal likelihood \(p(\D_t) = \int p(\D_t \mid \vtheta) \, p(\vtheta) \, d\vtheta\) \citep{mackay1992evidence}.}
+We compare (i) a \emph{random} baseline policy and various neural UCB baselines, (ii) the UCB policy with \emph{constant} exploration parameter \(\gamma_t \equiv \gamma \in \{0.01, 0.1, 1, 10\}\) as for simplicity often used in practice, (iii) the UCB policy where \(\gamma_t\) is set via the NTK theory with widths \(\nnwidth \in \{ 100, 1024 \}\) \citep{zhou2020neuralUCB}, and (iv) setting \(\gamma_t \equiv 1\), but leveraging the connection between the (empirical) NTK and the LLA in Bayesian deep learning \citep{immer2021improving} to learn a prior precision hyperparameter via marginal likelihood (ML) both \emph{post-hoc} and \emph{online} \citep{immer2021scalable}.\footnote{Computing the evidence in the LLA setting incurs no overhead since the LA itself is an approximation of \emph{both} the posterior \(p(\vtheta \mid \D_t)\) \emph{and} the marginal likelihood \(p(\D_t) = \int p(\D_t \mid \vtheta) \, p(\vtheta) \, d\vtheta\) \citep{mackay1992evidence}.} Finally, we use the default parametrization of PyTorch since it is the \emph{de facto} parametrization used in practice.
+Additional results with the neural-tangent parametrization are in \cref{sec:app:exp_details:uncertainty_quantification}.